 AUSTRIA (BEST: WON IN 1966 AND 2014)

 Austria’s Euro history has been largely one of underachievement and spasmodic withdrawals.
 Three Nul Pointers (only Norway has more) and four other last places.
 The undeniable high point was Udo Jurgens three year stint, as he topped two top six finishes with the country’s only triumph in 1966.
 Other relative good times were two top fives either side of a break in the early 70s and reasonable results in the early 90s.
 The enigmatic Alf Poier pulled out a great result in 2003, but subsequent disillusionment meant a withdrawal from most contests for the remainder of the decade.
 Perhaps inspired by the German victory, they returned in 2011.
-After just one qualification in three the fabulous Conchita Wurst swept to the Grand Prix in 2014.
+After just one qualification in three the fabulous Conchita Wurst swept to the Grand Prix in 2014 and they made the top three again in 2018.

 AZERBAIJAN (BEST: WON IN 2011)